- Using a Contract in the Standard Contracts Library or an OGC pre-approved template

 - Contracts $50,000 and more.
 If the total cost of the purchase is $50,000 or more, it must be subject to a Request for Bid or Request for Proposal, or obtain an express exemption from that requirement.
 See the Department of Purchasing Services website.
 It has a wealth of information on many purchasing policies, procedures, and topics that can help you enter into purchasing Contracts.

 - Business Terms.
-In addition to the General Principles of Business Terms, above, check Purchasing Services' guidelines to help ensure that the University is paying a reasonable price, etc. If you are licensing software or “cloud” services, review the Information Security Questions for Contract Review.
+Check Purchasing Services' guidelines to help ensure that the University is paying a reasonable price, etc. If you are licensing software or “cloud” services, review the Information Security Questions for Contract Review.

 - Review the Contract and Make Changes before Sending It to the OGC for Review.
 The OGC has prepared Guidelines for what contract provisions may or may not be acceptable in purchasing agreements.
 That document is confidential and privileged attorney-client communication.
 If you would like a copy for your use on behalf of the University, please contact the OGC.
 For your planning purposes, an initial review can take up to two weeks to return.
 If you need a reply more urgently, be sure to let the OGC know.
 It will also help if you use the name of the other Contract party and your University unit's name in the Subject line.
 In the text of the email, briefly describe the “deal.”
 That is, what are you buying, why are you buying it, what does it cost, etc. For software or computer systems, also explain who will be using it, and where.